 What is the green pass for travel in Italy?

-Italian citizens and residents get a green pass when they get vaccinated.
-The green pass is the equivalent of the EU Digital COVID Certificate, issued to EU citizens and residents as digital proof of one of the following criteria:
+Italian citizens and permanent residents can get a super green pass when they get vaccinated or recover from Covid.
+The green pass is the equivalent of the EU Digital COVID Certificate, issued to EU citizens and residents as digital proof that a person has either:

 - complete vaccination against COVID-19 at least 14 days prior with a vaccine approved by the European Medicines Agency (Pfizer/Comirnaty, Moderna/Spikevax, AstraZeneca/Vaxzevria, Janssen/Johnson & Johnson); -OR-

-- recovery from COVID-19 and completion of medical isolation within the last 180 days (recovery certificate accompanied by sworn translation if not in Italian); -OR-
+- recovery from COVID-19 and completion of medical isolation within the last 180 days (recovery certificate accompanied by a sworn translation in Italian); -OR-

 - negative result from a rapid molecular or antigen test performed within the past 48 hours.